 - They both have millions of active users

-Both the Honey discount app and Wikibuy from Capital One use real-time data from shoppers to ensure the rest of the community gets the best available savings.
+Both the Honey discount app and Capital One Shopping use real-time data from shoppers to ensure the rest of the community gets the best available savings.

 You don’t need to install or download either extension.
-You simply add either to your browser of choice to have the money-saving apps begin identifying savings as you shop.
+You simply add either to your browser of choice to have the money-saving websites begin identifying savings as you shop.

 How Each Browser Extension Works